by Nebula Haze

 This guide will teach you how to determine how much electricity you’ll be using each month for your garden.
 Once you know how much power you’re using, you can easily figure out the cost.
 I’ll also share a few estimates for the electricity cost of grow lights, fans, ACs, and more, so you’ll have a ballpark figure even if you’re not sure exactly how much you pay for electricity.

 You need this information:

-- Wattage of light/fan/pump – If you’re not sure, the wattage information is usually on the box.
-For example, it might say 35W, 150W or 600W.
+- Wattage of light/fan/pump – If you’re not sure, the wattage information is typically on the box.
+For example, it might say 35W, 150W, or 600W.